On extension of closed complex (basic) differential forms: (basic) Hodge numbers and (transversely) $p$-K\"ahler structures: Local stabilities of transversely p -K ahler foliations

 \subsection{Transversely elliptic operators}

 In this subsection, we recall the notion of a transversely elliptic basic differential operator and the construction of the scalar product both focusing on the space of basic forms, cf. \cite{EKA90}.
-For the rest of this paper, unless otherwise stated, we always assume that the foliation $\mc F$ is transversely hermitian of complex codimension $r$ with $s=2r$ and that the manifold $M$ is compact.
-Suppose for simplicity that the foliation $\mc F$ is transversely orientable. \begin{definition} A \textit{basic differential operator of order} $l$ is a linear map $D: A^{\bullet}_\mb C(M /\mathcal{F}) \rightarrow A^{\bullet}_\mb C(M /\mathcal{F})$ such that in adapted coordinates $\left(x^{1}, \ldots, x^{m-s}, y^{1}, \ldots, y^{s}\right)$ it has the expression:
+For the rest of this paper, unless otherwise stated, we always assume that the foliation $\mc F$ is transversely Hermitian of complex codimension $r$ with $s=2r$ and that the manifold $M$ is compact. \begin{definition} A \textit{basic differential operator of order} $l$ \textit{on the space of complex valued basic forms} is a linear map $D: A^{\bullet}_\mb C(M /\mathcal{F}) \rightarrow A^{\bullet}_\mb C(M /\mathcal{F})$ such that in adapted coordinates $\left(x^{1}, \ldots, x^{m-s}, y^{1}, \ldots, y^{s}\right)$ it has the expression:

 where $\mu=\left(\mu_1,\ldots,\mu_s\right)\in\mb N^s$,\,$|\mu|=\mu_ 1+\cdots+\mu_s$ and $a_{\mu}$ are matrices of appropriate size with basic functions as coefficients.
-The \textit{principal symbol} of $D$ at the point $z=(x, y)$ and the basic covector $\xi \in ({\mathcal N^{*} \mathcal{F}})_z$, $\xi=\left(\xi_1,\ldots,\xi_{s}\right)$ is the linear map defined by
+The \textit{principal symbol} of $D$ at the point $w=(x, y)$ and the basic covector $\xi \in ({\mathcal N^{*} \mathcal{F}})_w$, $\xi=\left(\xi_1,\ldots,\xi_{s}\right)$ is the linear map defined by

-We say that $D$ is \textit{transversely elliptic} if $\sigma(D)(z, \xi)$ is an isomorphism for every $z \in M$ and every basic covector $\xi$ different from $0$. \end{definition}
+We say that $D$ is \textit{transversely elliptic} if $\sigma(D)(z, \xi)$ is an isomorphism for every $w \in M$ and every basic covector $\xi$ different from $0$. \end{definition}

 \begin{Construction} Now we come to briefly introduce the construction of the scalar product on the space $A^{p,q}(M/\mc F)$ of $(p,q)$-basic forms, viewed as basic sections of In this paper, we will always follow this construction.
-One starts with the principal $SO(s)$-bundle of orthonormal frames transversal to $\mc F$, lifting the foliation ${\mc F}$ to a TP transversely Hermitian foliation ${\mc F}^{\#}$ (and also $SO(s)$-invariant) on ${M}^{\#}$ with $\dim {\mathcal F}^{\#}=\dim \mc F.$ We can further choose some transverse metric such that it is invariant with respect to the $SO(s)$-action and the fibers of $p: {M}^{\#} \rightarrow M$ are of measure $1$.
+One starts with the principal $SO(s)$-bundle of orthonormal frames transversal to $\mc F$, lifting the foliation ${\mc F}$ to a TP transversely Hermitian foliation ${\mc F}^{\#}$ on ${M}^{\#}$ with $\dim {\mathcal F}^{\#}=\dim \mc F.$ In addition, the foliation is $SO(s)$-invariant, i.e., for any element $a\in SO(s)$ and any leaf of $\mc F^{\#}$, $a(L)$ is also a leaf of $\mc F^\#$.
+We can further choose some transverse metric such that it is invariant with respect to the $SO(s)$-action and the fibers of $p: {M}^{\#} \rightarrow M$ are of measure $1$.

 Let $N_{p,q}^{\#}=p^* N_{p,q}$.
 Then $N_{p,q}^{\#}$ is an $SO(s)$-bundle and in fact a Hermitian $\mc F^{\#}$-bundle (cf. \cite[Definition 2.5.2]{EKA90}).
 Also, one has the following canonical isomorphism: